IRobL/mrbc_team/QUALIFICATIONS.md

 - Kill Zymflyin's Battlemaster

 ##### Level Playing Field
-Kill these officers while they pilot any mech of your choosing and you pilot any other mech in the same weight class.
+Kill these officers while they pilot any mech of the weight class of your choosing while you pilot a mech of that same weight class.

 Choose any:
 - Congress